Understanding Counting Mechanisms in Large Language and Vision-Language Models: Introduction

 Our approach builds on mechanistic interpretability techniques that allow direct intervention in model activations to test their causal role in generating numerical outputs.
 We design a controlled experimental framework that presents repeated objects (either textual or visual items) and examines how models infer their number.
-Using a combination of causal mediation, online and offline activation patching, and a specialized tool called \textit{CountScope}, we isolate where and how count-related information is stored within the model.
-Our analyses show that numerical signals arise early in the context, concentrate in the final items, and follow a consistent latent trajectory across layers.
-We find that models maintain position-dependent representations that behave like internal counters, often rely on separator structure as a shortcut.
-Overall, this study aims to present a unified view of how LLMs and LVLMs represent, update, and read out numerical information during counting tasks.
+Using a combination of causal mediation analysis and online and offline activation patching, we isolate where and how count-related information is stored within the model.
+In particular, we design a specialized tool, \textit{CountScope}, that causally reveals count-related information in internal activations.

+Our analyses on multiple LLMs and LVLMs show that numerical signals arise early in the context, concentrate in the final items, and follow a consistent latent trajectory across layers.
+We find that models maintain position-dependent representations that often rely on separator structure as a shortcut.
+We causally identify an internal counter mechanism that performs numerical computation across tokens and layers.
+Based on the observation that counting ability is limited by transformer depth, we suggest a practical implication: LVLMs can leverage the capacity of visual representations and distribute counting computation across visual tokens rather than relying solely on transformer layers.
+In conclusion, this study aims to present a unified view of how LLMs and LVLMs represent, update, and read out numerical information during counting tasks.